-If an offence involves contact it is penalized by a Direct Free Kick (DFK) or Penalty Kick (PK), if the offence occurred within the offending teams own penalty area.
+If an offence involves contact it is penalized by a Direct Free Kick (DFK) or a Penalty Kick (PK), if the offence occurred within the offending team's own penalty area.

-The direct free kick (DFK) fouls are separated into a group of seven (7) actions and a group of four (4) actions.
+The direct free kick (DFK) offenses are separated into a group of seven (7) actions and a group of five (5) actions.

-For the first seven (7) of the direct free kick (DFK) fouls, the referee must determine if the action has been committed carelessly or Recklessly or with Excessive Force.
+For the first seven (7) of the direct free kick (DFK) offenses , the referee must determine if the action has been committed Carelessly or Recklessly or with Excessive Force.

-These seven (7) DFK Fouls - Careless, Reckless or Using Excessive Force:
+These seven (7) DFK Offenses - Careless, Reckless or Using Excessive Force: